Got some project size specifications you need to abide by? You came to the right place!

 Whether it's installing as much power as possible within a designated area, trying to reach a target capacity, or having to abide by certain delivery point limitations, pvDesign can do all three!

-The Layout tab will allow us to check how much maximum power can be installed in our PV plant.
+At any stage of the design process, the right-hand sidebar will allow us to check how much maximum power is and can be installed in our PV plant.

 What if I want to install a specific power?
-Simply select the Specific Capacity option in the Electrical tab.
+Simply select the Specific Capacity option in the Layout tab.

-Using the design from before, we define our PV plant with 50 inverters, thus obtaining 89.65 MWac.
+In this example we have defined our PV plant to have 50 inverters, thus obtaining 10.75 MWac.

-To ensure that we reach the exact specific power that we ant, we will first calculate the DC/AC Ratio associated with our peak power.
-If, for example, we want 100 MWdc, a DC/AC ratio of 1.115 must be included as a power requirement.
+To ensure that we reach the exact specific power that we want, we will first need to calculate the DC/AC Ratio associated with our peak power.
+If, for example, we want 12.685 MWdc, a DC/AC ratio of 1,18 must be included as a power requirement.

 Power limitation at the delivery point

 What if I want to define a power limitation in my PV plant instead of reducing the installed capacity?
-In pvDesign, you can set a power limitation at the delivery point, by enabling the following option in the Energy tab and specifying the active power limit.
+In pvDesign, you can set a power limitation at the delivery point, by enabling the option in the Layout tab (Power Requirements) and specifying the active power limit.